Unnao district: Demographics

 According to the 2011 census Unnao district has a population of 3,108,367, roughly equal to the nation of Mongolia or the US state of Iowa.
 This gives it a ranking of 31st in Uttar Pradesh and 112th in India (out of a total of 640).
 The district has a population density of 682 PD/sqkm, which is lower than Uttar Pradesh as a whole.
 Its population growth rate over the decade 2001-2011 was 15.19%.
 The district's population is 82.9% rural and 17.1% urban as of 2011.
 Unnao district has a sex ratio of 906 females for every 1,000 males, which is the 30th-highest in the state.
 It also has a literacy rate of 66.4%, which is the 47th-highest in the state.
 17.10% of the population lives in urban areas.
 Scheduled Castes make up 30.51% of the population.

 Languages

 At the time of the 2011 Census of India, 97.59% of the population in the district spoke Hindi (or a related language) and 2.25% Urdu as their first language.

 Languages spoken here include Awadhi, a vernacular in the Hindi continuum spoken by over 38 million people, mainly in the Awadh region.

+Famous writers from Unnao

+Suryakant Tripathi Nirala was one of the major figures of modern Hindi literature and a key poet of the Chhayavaad movement.
+His poetry is known for emotional depth, social awareness, and innovative use of language.
+He also wrote essays and short stories.
+Famous works include the poetry collections Saroj Smriti, Chitradhar, Parimal, and the long-form poem Achanak.